mrsimonsen/UnityPlaygroundCustomScripts/README.md

 ### Modify Health By Tag
 Allows an object to only do damage to a certain tag.
 This fixes the problem where bullets shot by the player damage the player or enemies damage other enemies.

+### Object Shooter 2 Keys
+Allows you to shoot an object when 2 keys are pressed at the same time.